• Skip to main content

 • Turkey: can’t go wrong with an instant pot turkey breast, whether it’s for the holidays or Sunday dinner.

-• Mashed Potatoes: these dairy free healthy mashed potatoes won’t weigh you, or the creamy turkey soup, down.
+• Mashed Potatoes: our dairy free mashed potatoes won’t weigh you, or the creamy turkey soup, down.
+Meanwhile, our roasted garlic mashed potatoes are ultra rich, creamy, and flavorful!

 More Tasty Recipes to Use Up Leftovers